 Does Accutane guarantee a cure?

-Accutane “cures” about half of Mission Viejo and Orange County patients who take it so that they never need to do anything else for acne.
-In the first few weeks of Accutane treatment, about one in five patients gets a little worse, and one in 500 patients gets much worse.
+Accutane “cures” about half of Mission Viejo and Orange County patients who take it so that they never have to take anything else for acne.
+About one in five patients gets a little worse and one in 500 patients gets much worse in the first few weeks of Accutane treatment.
 The rest either get much better, or better for a while.
 There is no other known drug that comes close to being as effective for severe acne as Accutane.
 The usual patient takes it for 4 to 6 months, but some need more and must be “retreated” for an additional 4 to 6 months.

 The more Accutane, Mision Viejo and Orange County patients take, the greater the chance of long term cessation of acne.
 Unfortunately, side effects depend on the dose as well.
 At the lowest doses, there are few side effects, though pregnancy risk is always a critical consideration.
 At higher does, over-drying can occur.
 Doses are adjusted to strike a balance between effectiveness and side effects.